Once a year, Black History Month is celebrated to give tribute to African Americans who made notable contributions to different fields.

-- He was Professor and Chair – Department of History and Sociology at the Georgia Institute of Technology in Atlanta.
+- He was a Professor and Chair for the Department of History and Sociology at the Georgia Institute of Technology in Atlanta.

 Maxine Smith was an academic, civil rights activist, and school board official who worked with the NAACP to desegregate Memphis schools in the early 60s.
 She was the one who escorted the first black children to attend a desegregated schoolhouse in Memphis.